Tools10 min read·

 • Adjustable fixation intensity

-Limitations: Only does bionic reading — no autopace, chunking, fonts, or other focus features.
+Limitations: Only does bionic reading, with no autopace, chunking, fonts, or other focus features.
 Limited free tier.
 Can conflict with some website layouts.
+See our analysis of whether bionic reading actually helps ADHD readers.

 Price: Free (donations welcome)